scalawithcats/scala-with-cats/src/pages/adt-interpreters/reification.md

 Remember the essence of the **interpreter strategy** is to separate description and action.
 Therefore, whenever we use the interpreter strategy we need at least two things: a description and an interpreter.
 Descriptions are programs; things that we want to happen.
 The interpreter runs the programs, carrying out the actions described within them.

 In the regular expression example, a `Regexp` value is a program.
 It is a description of a pattern we are looking for within a `String`.
 The `matches` method is an interpreter.
-It carries out the instructions in the description, looking for the pattern within the input.
+It carries out the instructions in the description, checking the pattern matches the entire input.
 We could have other interpreters, such as one that matches if at least some part of the input matches the pattern.

 ### The Structure of Interpreters